martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 Protocol specifications MUST specify which identifiers are mandatory-to-implement and SHOULD provide operational guidance when necessary.

-that the Common Name RDN MUST NOT be used to identify a service.
+The Common Name RDN MUST NOT be used to identify a service.
 Reasons for this include:

 * It is not strongly typed and therefore suffers from ambiguities